dreamcatcher-tech/network/website/docs/Dreamcatcher Charter.md

 1. Is censorship proof (resistant)
 1. Allows perfect anonymity

-## The Riddle of the Dreamcatcher
+## The Heart of the Dreamcatcher

-Attribution algorithm that includes its own payment
+Central to the Dreamcatcher is the Attribution Algorithm deployed by the Dreamcatcher itself.
+This is considered the current fairest known algorithm.
+Projects using this method of attribution are termed "Dreamcatcher Native".
+It is expected that this algorithm will be modular with different methods of calculation for different classes of work (such as project management vs marketing vs coding).
+It will balance current contributions with past historical contributions that have since been overtaken, will be cheap to compute, and may be statistically generated from in practice operation.
+Interestingly, this task includes within it the means for payment for its construction, and we expect this to be the most valuable NFA of the whole system.